eztso/iw4xSniper/README.md

 Extract the zip file and copy the sniper folder to ..//PathToGame/mods/

 ## Contributors
-Special thanks to Santahunter, tccr, and Raidmax for helping me on this project.
+Special thanks to Santahunter for contributing code to this project.
+I also want to recognize tccr and raidmax for helping me with iw4x related issues.